 What is Forensic Audio Enhancement?

-When attorneys are looking for audio forensic services in New York, they turn to Al Zlogar Forensics Inc. Forensic audio enhancement is the process of providing the highest quality recording that allows the Trier of Fact to hear the critical acoustic events better.
+When attorneys are looking for forensic audio enhancement services in New York, they turn to Al Zlogar Forensics Inc. Forensic audio enhancement is the process of improving the listenability and ability to understand the acoustic signals of interest in order to allow the Trier of Fact to hear events that occur in a recording.

-Al Zlogar Forensics provides forensic audio enhancement services using the tools accepted in the scientific community like iZotope RX. iZotope RX has filters that still amaze us.
+Al Zlogar Forensics follows best practices and uses the tools accepted in the scientific community. iZotope RX has filters that still amaze us.
 For example, De-Reverb removes the excess room tone that interferes with the intelligibility of the words spoken.
 In addition, we also use Adobe Audition, another program often used for forensic audio enhancement services.
 We provide forensic audio enhancement services in New York and other cities around the country.

-Along with forensic audio enhancement, we also provide forensic audio authentication services.
+In addition to audio enhancement we also provide forensic video clarification and forensic audio authentication services.

 Critical Listening

-The audio forensic technicians at Al Zlogar Forensics begin all forensic audio enhancement by listening critically to the audio evidence.
-The critical listening process allows the technician to identify, analyze, and document the time, frequency, and amplitude content to characterize the types of distortions or noise masking the target signal.
+Generally, the critical listening process allows Al Zlogar to identify, analyze, and document the time, frequency, and amplitude content to various sources of noise masking the signal of interest.

-The audio enhancement process typically results in a higher signal-to-noise value.
-Additionally, the enhancement process aims to improve the intelligibility of voice information and reduce the unwanted sounds that interfere with voice information.
+To explain, the audio enhancement process typically results in a higher signal-to-noise ratio, and aims to improve the intelligibility of the voice signal in a recording.

 Listen to before and after forensic audio enhancement recordings taken from actual cases.